 Bitter Kola can be traded on a large or small scale.
 Bitter Kola product is in high demand in the international market because of its immense healthcare advantages.

 It has immense market demand in several countries of the world.
-Some of these countries are USA, France, Italy, China, America, Japan, India Britain, Germany, and other countries in Asia.
+Some of these countries are USA, France, Italy, China, Japan, India Britain, Germany, and other countries in Asia.

 It is used for food purposes and serves as raw materials in the pharmaceutical and food industry in the preparation of drugs, soft cola and energy drinks in these countries.

 The growing demand for bitter kola is being sustained by the growing demand for traditional medical therapy and energy drink industry.

 The export process is not difficult to undertake and is less capital intensive.
 You can start as a small beginner.
 That is, you don’t need to export in hundreds of metric tons of the product which would need huge capital.